pbeza/praca-magisterska/doc/man/myscm-srv.man.1.md

 `myscm-cli` (1).

-You can learn more details about MySCM software from project white paper.
+You can learn more details about mySCM software from project white paper.
 The myscm-srv source code and all documentation may be downloaded from GitHub repository of the project <https://github.com/pbeza/myscm>.